 To become a PACES Examiner and retain examiner status you must:

 - Commit to examine at least 6 cycles (30 candidates) per annum (averaged over 2 years), i.e. a minimum of 2/3 days examining per year.

 - Abide by the PACES examiner code of conduct.

 You will be asked to confirm the above on an annual basis.
 If you are unable to take part in the required number of cycles over 2 years, you will be asked to refresh your examiner training.

 Becoming a PACES examiner in the UK

-If you are applying to examine for Edinburgh or Glasgow, please download the PACES Examiner Application form, complete and return it to the college of which you are a member or fellow, or your chosen college if you are a fellow of more than one college.
+If you are applying to examine for Edinburgh or Glasgow, please download the PACES Examiner Application form and once completed, return it to the College of which you are a Fellow or Member, or your chosen College if you are a Fellow of more than one College.

 If you have any questions and/or completed applications for the Royal College of Physicians and Surgeons of Glasgow, please email firstname.lastname@example.org.